Our projects are as varied as our clients.

 While much of our work looks at online policies and practices nationwide, state-level organizations have asked us to conduct or assist with studies of online learning in their state, in some cases comparing online learning options in the state to other states’ opportunities or national trends and offerings.
 Examples include The California eLearning Report, written by the University of California College Prep; the Michigan Online Learning Report, written in conjunction with Michigan Virtual University; and The State of Online Learning in Maryland, commissioned by the Maryland State Department of Education.”
 Although not a state-level report, the National Primer on K-12 Online Learning, based on the California report and published by the International Association for K-12 Online Learning, takes a similar approach to national issues in online learning.

-Many online schools hire external evaluators to help them understand what they are doing well and where they might improve.
-We have conducted evaluations of the Illinois Virtual High School, Idaho Digital Learning Academy, (IDLA) and Missouri Virtual Instruction Program (the last two in conjunction with Tom Clark and TA Consulting).
+Many online schools and blended programs hire external evaluators to help them understand what they are doing well and where they might improve.
+We have conducted evaluations of the Illinois Virtual High School, Idaho Digital Learning Academy, (IDLA) and Missouri Virtual Instruction Program (the last two in conjunction with Tom Clark and TA Consulting) and for Crown Point Community School Corporation’s blended learning program.
 Evaluations typically include a combination of surveys of students, teachers, and parents; interviews and surveys of school administrators; and review of test scores and other measures of student success.
 We played a limited role with strategic planning for Florida Virtual School, helping to write the strategic plan.

 Many of our projects don’t fit neatly into any of the above categories, although they are no less important to us.
 Examples of these projects include: